armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-37.md

 ---

 Improvements:

-* Prevent unnecessary disconnects when agent starts with 0 accounts in preparation for Dynamic Accounts
+* Prevent unnecessary disconnects when Agent starts with 0 accounts